Splitting Pairs in Blackjack

 Do you want to turn your blackjack misfortune upside down?
 Then, pair splitting is a trumping technique!
 However, this master trick requires a witty mind to deal with luck.

 You must be well aware of when to split and when not.
 The selected pairs of Splitting can change the whole game.
-Before that, be cautious with your hand and trick; blackjack is not a child’s play.
+Before that, be cautious with your blackjack hand.

 Pair Splitting in Blackjack